ngocsangyem/generator-yem/generators/templates/README.md

 -   Safari
 -   Internet Explorer

-This is not to say that gulp-simple cannot be used in browsers older than those reflected, but merely that my focus will be on ensuring our layouts work great in the above.
+This is not to say that <%= projectName %> cannot be used in browsers older than those reflected, but merely that my focus will be on ensuring our layouts work great in the above.

 ## Prerequisites